apozas/minimal-triangle-nonlocality/README.md

 If you would like to cite this work, please use the following format:

-A. Pozas-Kerstjens, and his friends, _Post-quantum nonlocality in the minimal triangle scenario_, arXiv:2304.xxxxx
+A. Pozas-Kerstjens, A. Girardin, T. Kriváchy, A. Tavakoli, and N. Gisin, _Post-quantum nonlocality in the minimal triangle scenario_, arXiv:2305.xxxxx

 ```
 @misc{pozaskerstjens2023minimaltriangle,
   title = {Post-quantum nonlocality in the minimal triangle scenario},
-  author = {Pozas-Kerstjens, Alejandro and his friends},
+  author = {Pozas-Kerstjens, Alejandro and Girardin, Antoine and Kriváchy, Tamás and Tavakoli, Armin and Gisin, Nicolas},
   archivePrefix = {arXiv},
-  eprint = {2304.xxxxx}
+  eprint = {2305.xxxxx}
 }
 ```